An Indigenous woman sits in a concrete stoned room making a patterned garment or cloth.

 8 Easy Ways to Support Indigenous People

-We’ve compiled a non-exhaustive list of ways to begin or continue to unlearn harmful narratives around Thanksgiving and support the wellbeing of Indigenous communities.
-Decolonization requires a continual process of decentering, as we are all conditioned in so many ways due to Eurocentric dominant culture.
-We acknowledge that there are many more events, articles, books, and learning sessions out there and invite you to keep researching and doing your homework, and doing the work.
+We’ve compiled a non-exhaustive list of ways to begin or continue to unlearn harmful narratives around Thanksgiving and support the wellbeing of Indigenous communities this Native American Heritage Month.
+Decolonization requires a continual process of decentering, as we are all conditioned in many ways by the Eurocentric dominant culture.

 We all have influence, no matter how small or big our circles are.
 Keep having these conversations with the people in your life.